My Dog life

 Blackie, a short black Heinz 57 variety, was the first childhood dog that I remember; he was run over by a vehicle driven by a gas repair man.
 We put Blackie in an old shoe box, had a funeral, and buried him in a shallow grave.
 Blackie never rested in peace because we were curious kids who morbidly checked on the dead dog by digging around him with sticks.

 Albino, an all white mutt was our next dog, Bino for short.
 Bino lived a wonderful life until a neighbor shot him.
 Our yard had fences on both sides but not in front, Bino ran the neighborhood freely.
 Bino fell in love with a designer dog down the street and was consummating their union when he was shot.
 This was no shotgun wedding; the bullet was meant for Bino’s death.
 I was in the front yard along with other neighborhood kids when a redneck woman with a huge shotgun shot my dog.
-Bino got hit on his right hip.
+The bullet went right though Bino’s hip.
 My mother called the police but nothing ever came of this.
 Suing was not an option; we just dealt with it.
-For the rest of Bino’s life he hopped on three legs.
+Our mother took Bino to the vet where he under went surgery.
+We never took Bino for a follow up visit and for the rest of his life he hopped on three legs.

 All of our childhood dogs were outside pets; they rarely got shots or flea treatments, and for sure were never spayed or neutered.
-They ate scraps from the table and only if the dog food was on sale did they get canned food.
-They never experienced teeth cleaning and their real coats were there only clothing.
+Our dogs ate scraps from the table and only if the dog food was on sale did they get canned food.
+These dogs never experienced teeth cleaning and their real coats were there only clothing.
 We gave our dogs real bones and they really buried them in the back yard.

 When Mike and I were newlyweds, I got two useless dogs, Ella and Oso.
 They were ridiculous and we had to get rid of them due to a no-pets clause in our rental agreement.
-Oso was given to a hippie that we worked with.
+Oso was given to a hippie that worked with us.
 Oso resented this betrayal, and when I would ran into him, the dog would completely ignore me.

 Solo, the sweet crying dog